 Which types of pet deposits, rent, and additional fees can I collect from tenants?

 Additional deposits for pets and non-refundable pet fees are prohibited in some states, while pet rent (specifically, an additional monthly amount) is generally allowed in all states.
-Talk to a lawyer to understand the specific laws where your property is located.

 Many states limit the total amount you may charge for a rental deposit, in which case you may require an additional pet deposit as long as it doesn’t exceed this limit.
 In California, for example, landlords may require a total deposit of up to two months rent for unfurnished rentals and up to three months rent if they’re furnished.
 Other states specifically allow for an additional pet deposit, which doesn’t factor into limits set for general security deposits.